-In accordance with section 771(16) of the Act, we compared prices for products sold in the U.S. market with prices for products sold in the home market which were either identical or most similar in terms of the physical characteristics.
-For instances in which there was neither an identical nor similar comparison product, we compared the products sold in the United States to constructed value (CV).
-In the order of importance, these physical characteristics are grade, nominal pipe size, wall thickness, surface finish, and end finish.
+Where there were no sales of identical merchandise in the home market made in the ordinary course of trade to compare to U.S. sales, according to section 771(16)(A) of the Act, we compared U.S. sales to sales of the most similar foreign like product made in the ordinary course of trade.
+In making the product comparisons, we matched foreign like products based on the physical characteristics reported by the respondent to the product sold in the United States.
+In the order of importance, these physical characteristics are as follows: grade, nominal pipe size, wall thickness, surface finish, and end finish.